SkylineCommunications/dataminer-docs/webservices/WS_v1/WS_CustomDataTypes_v1/DMAInputData.md

   - *RequireValidElementName* (bool): Determines whether a valid element name is required as input.

 - *DMAInputDataFixedValue*: Indicates a fixed value that is used as input.
-Consists of one *DMASTString*.
-See [DMASTString](xref:DMASTString).
+Consists of one [DMASTString](xref:DMASTString).

 - *DMAInputDataTableRowIndex*: Indicates a table row from which the input data will be retrieved.